wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

                 }
                 // ... see determining the biometry status } else {
-                // Show the UI relevant to the activaton status. self.presentUi(with: status)
+                // Show the UI relevant to the activation status. self.presentUi(with: status)
             }
         } else {